The Duke Environmental Economics Doctoral Scholars Program

 First year students at the Nicholas School of the Environment have the chance to work with the Nicholas Institute for Environmental Policy Solutions through the school's assistantship program.
 Restrictions apply.
-Please contact the enrollment office or visit the Nicholas School's website to learn more.
+Please contact the admissions office or visit the Nicholas School's website to learn more.

 Pathways of Change Internships

 Through its Pathways of Change program, the Duke Human Rights Center at the Kenan Institute for Ethics offers internships with $5,000 stipends for students interested in three areas: business and human rights, women’s rights, and environmental justice.
 Students will work with program-selected organizations effecting social change in these areas during summer (with opportunities to work with Nicholas Institute senior policy associate Kay Jowers).